 Buying a home is a balancing act between what we would like and what is available.
-Guide: Millennial First time Home Buying shows how to set realistic goals.
+First time home buyers guide shows how to set realistic goals.
 You’ll find top tips on how to flat hunt as a newbie and buy the home that’s right for you.
 A home is arguably the biggest investment we’ll make in our lives.

 And because it’s such a big deal, it’s also scary – particularly first time.
 Much is at stake.
 So here’s our Guide: Millennial First time Home Buying in which we show how to flat hunt as a newbie to the property ladder.
 First thing to think about is the financing.